Copyright Data:

 EPILOGUE.72.
 The T.S.
 Eliot quote is from "The Love Song Of J. Alfred Prufrock," can be found in Faber & Faber's Selected Poems, was written in 1915, published in book form 1917, and I'm pretty sure is in the public domain.

-EPILOGUE.73.
-The lyrics to "Bob" are all copyright © 2004 "Weird Al" Yankovic.
-"Bob" can be found on the Poodle Hat album.
-None of the other "quotations" in the epigraphs of EPILOGUE.73 really count with the exception of:
+None of the other "quotations" in the epigraphs of EPILOGUE.73 really count with the exceptions of:

 PART THREE: "STARING INTO THE SUN."
 The Family Guy quote is from the episode "Lethal Weapons" and, I'm assuming is copyright © 2001 FOX-- or maybe Seth MacFarlane.
 But probably FOX.